-When investigating what is causing the dead grass, brown grass or soil erosion, you will want to look at a few key factors.
+When investigating what is causing the yellow grass, brown grass or soil erosion, you will want to look at a few key factors.

-If your green grass is only turning to brown grass or your grass is dying in summer/ during dry weather, then this might not be a permanent problem.
-It could just be a function of the septic drain field not allowing your grass to access the moisture it needs.
+If your lawn grass is only turning to brown grass or your grass is dying in summer/ during dry weather, then this might not be a permanent problem.
+It could just be a function of the septic leach field not allowing your grass to access the moisture it needs.

-Many homeowners use household cleaners like bleach or ammonia-based cleaners that are not septic safe, this will eventually come out of your septic drain field and could burn your grass.
+Many homeowners use household cleaners like bleach or ammonia-based cleaners that are not septic safe for their septic system, this will cause havoc in the septic tank before eventually coming out of your septic leach field and could burn your grass.
 This can also happen if you use excessive vinegar when cleaning or to try to unblock a drain or toilet.
 Vinegar is an acidic substance and could burn grass over the septic field or shallow rooted herbaceous plants.
-If this is the case you will often notice problems with your septic tank before your drain field.
+If this is the case you will often notice problems with your septic tank before your leach field.
 A couple of articles to read – Septic System Failure – What causes a septic tank or field to fail? or Septic Tank Sewage Odor Inside & Outside Why The Sewage Smell In House?

 Other helpful articles